-- (a) Employees will lose their seniority and will be deemed to have terminated their employment with the Employer for any of the following reasons: - i. they are discharged for just cause and not reinstated; - ii. they resign or retire;
+- (a) Employees will lose their seniority and will be deemed to have terminated their employment with the Employer for any of the following reasons: - i. they are discharged for just cause and not reinstated; - ii. they resign or retire; - iii. they are absent from work without authorization from their Supervisor and without reasonable justification for 5 consecutive Working Days and fail to contact their

-- they are absent from work without authorization from their Supervisor and without reasonable justification for 5 consecutive Working Days and fail to contact their Supervisor within 7 calendar days from the date a notice was sent by registered mail to the Employee's current address on file; and - iv. they accept severance pay. - (b) An Employee who accepts a position with the Employer outside the Bargaining Unit on or after the effective date of this Agreement will cease to accrue seniority and will lose their status as an Employee, except as provided in Article 19.04.
+Supervisor within 7 calendar days from the date a notice was sent by registered mail to the Employee's current address on file a copy of which will be sent to the Unit 1 Chairperson; and

+- iv. they accept severance pay. - (b) An Employee who accepts a position with the Employer outside the Bargaining Unit on or after the effective date of this Agreement will cease to accrue seniority and will lose their status as an Employee, except as provided in Article 19.04.